dtoledo23/Parking-lot/README.md

 ```
 ###__Inside the program__
-Like previously mentioned, we also created a file which states when a request is invalid.
-This way, for example, if the user does not uses the application by 'get' the program will display an invalid message to the user himself.
+As it was previously mentioned, a file that states when a request is invalid was created.
+With the purpose that if, for example, the user does not uses the application by 'get' the program will display an invalid message to the user himself.
 This was done effectively by writting the next code in file [server.py](https://github.com/iotchallenge2016/development_card/blob/web-service/server.py "Github repository") :

 ```python
 def api_sections():